 The role of the compiler in addressing the limitation of reliable disassembly for computed jump instructions is essential for software isolation in computer systems security.
 Through the use of explicit annotations, static analysis algorithms, and code optimization techniques, compilers can provide additional information and improve the accuracy of disassembly.
 This, in turn, enables more effective security analysis techniques and aids in mitigating security vulnerabilities in computer systems.

-- What is the purpose of attestation in secure enclaves and how does it establish trust between the client and the enclave?
+- What is the purpose of the validator in software isolation and what does it check for?